 The course structure is designed to provide you with access to the expertise of both Essex Business School and the Department of Economics.

 Year zero provides with you the necessary skills and knowledge in order for you to progress onto your chosen area of study.
-Successful completion of year zero guarantees you entry to the first year of your undergraduate degree course.In the first year you’ll also cover wider business topics that every manager needs to know.
+Successful completion of year zero guarantees you entry to the first year of your undergraduate degree course.In the first year our current students cover wider business topics that every manager needs to know.
+However, we are planning some changes to our first year and we’ll be tailoring it more closely to your chosen course.
 After that you’ll study compulsory accounting modules with Essex Business School, with a focus both on the numbers and on how managers use accounting information to make decisions, and a small number of compulsory economics modules in the Department of Economics.
 The rest is up to you as your optional modules can be spread across both departments, and by picking certain modules you’ll be able to maximise the number of exemptions available to you from bodies such as ACCA, helping you on the way to achieving chartered status.